awwx/meteor-wiki/Getting-Started-with-Auth.md

 Since subscriptions are long-lived, Meteor reruns a client's subscriptions when its user ID changes (eg login or logout).

 2. The "accounts" smart package defines a new Meteor.Collection called "users".
-We've written two smart packages that use Facebook or Google login services (over OAuth2) to manage the current user.
+We've written several packages that manage this collection using both third party services such Facebook and Google (via OAuth2) and old fashioned usernames and passwords.

-3. The "accounts-ui" smart package provides convenient chrome on the client for login buttons {{> loginButtons}}.
+3. The "accounts-ui" smart package provides convenient chrome on the client for a login form {{> loginButtons}}.

 As an example of these new features, we've added "private" items to the Todos example, which can be seen at http://auth-todos.meteor.com.